As the world holds its breath in the wake of COVID-19, health officials, in particular, are bracing themselves for several potential scenarios.

 Emergency operations, logistical and supply chain data may also be easily accessed.
 Sensitive data, such as where vaccines are being produced, how, where and when they are being shipped, quantities of products that are at specific locations and more, can easily be stolen.

-From SARS to Swine Flu and more recent pandemics such as Zika Virus and the Wuhan Coronavirus, there is always the threat of a new worldwide pandemic as well as a cyber threat that is waiting to capitalize.
+From SARS to Swine Flu and more recent pandemics such as Zika Virus and COVID-19, there is always the threat of a new worldwide pandemic as well as a cyber threat that is waiting to capitalize.

 Nitin Natarajan of Domestic Preparedness lays out a couple of effective tactics designed to mitigate risk during times of concern and system overload.